apache/skywalking/docs/en/setup/backend/backend-redis-monitoring.md

 ### Data flow
 1. redis-exporter collect metrics data from Redis.
-2. OpenTelemetry Collector fetches metrics from redis-exporter via Prometheus Receiver and pushes metrics to SkyWalking OAP Server via the OpenCensus gRPC Exporter or OpenTelemetry gRPC exporter.
+2. OpenTelemetry Collector fetches metrics from redis-exporter via Prometheus Receiver and pushes metrics to SkyWalking OAP Server via OpenTelemetry gRPC exporter.
 3. The SkyWalking OAP Server parses the expression with [MAL](../../concepts-and-designs/mal.md) to filter/calculate/aggregate and store the results.

 ### Set up